makdefense/makdefense-portfolio/SOC Level 1/Cyber Threat Intelligence Tools/yara.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about YARA and its application for threat intelligence, forensics, and threat hunting.